andersmurphy/andersmurphy-blog/resources/posts/2026-06-05-the-perils-of-uuid-primary-keys-in-sqlite.md

 ## What is a clustered index?

 A clustered index determines the physical storage order of the rows in a table.
-The table's data rows are stored in the index's leaf pages, sorted by the indexed key.
 Because of this:

 - There can be only one clustered index per table (rows can only be physically sorted one way).
 - A clustered index is the table.
-The leaf nodes contain the full row data
 - A non-clustered index, by contrast, stores only the indexed columns plus a pointer to the actual row data, which lives elsewhere.

 ## Rowid

 Every ordinary SQLite table has an implicit 64-bit integer primary key called rowid.
-The table's data is stored in a B-tree ordered by rowid.
+The table's data is stored in a B-tree structure containing one entry for each table row, using the rowid value as the key.
 This is effectively SQLite's clustered index.
 The physical storage order of rows follows rowid sequence.

 ## Without rowid

 SQLite also supports WITHOUT ROWID tables.
 These tables have no implicit rowid.
 Instead, the primary key you declare becomes the clustered index.

+*Note: In SQLite rowid tables are implemented as B*-Trees where all content is stored in the leaves of the tree, whereas WITHOUT ROWID tables are implemented using ordinary B-Trees with content stored on both leaves and intermediate nodes.*

 ## Baseline